 Which is best?

-Apps & Access
+Apps & access

 Many people want to interact with content and communities on the go.
 Whether it’s on their phone, tablet, or computer, having your course available in many places is incredibly valuable.